 7. Strategize how to share event content

 That goes for content created before, during and after your branded event.
-Not only can coverage of your event highlight how much you value loyalty, but it can also add a sense of authenticity to your social media and other marketing channels.
+Not only can coverage of your event highlight how much you value loyalty, it can add a sense of authenticity to your social media and other marketing channels.
 With more consumers valuing human communication with brands, your event can serve to reward loyal fans *and* bring in new customers.

 For larger events, you might want to hire a videographer, but for smaller shindigs, utilize your team to make use of their phone cameras.